 This is, of course, when Awario enters the room.

-1. Click on the + button at the top of Awario's left-hand menu.
+1. Click on the + button at the top of Awario's left-hand menu and create two alerts: one for your brand and one for your industry.

-7. Go to projects analytics and click on “Influencers” to get a full report.
+2. Go to Reports and click on Influencers to get a full report.

 2. Form a relationship with your influencers.